1st Year Program 2025-2026

 Pieces now in play:

-in-class Project: Fashion — Timeline; 5 art pieces; research report; map; bibliography
+in-class Project: ART — Timeline; 4 art pieces (typed captions); map; bibliography

-Pink poetry: Poem of Feeling; General to Specific; The Right Words
+Pink poetry: Poem of Feeling; The Right Words